- The diagram below shows the bridge of a kora as viewed from above, i.e. when the instrument is held in the playing position.

 - You do not need to understand Western Music notation, you can tune each string by ear to match the examples below, or use a chromatic tuner to tell you what note each string is when plucked.
 You can then adjust up or down to get it right.
 Some Chromatic tuners indicate Bflat as Asharp (A#) Tip: Make sure you are turning the right machine head, if unsure follow the string up to the neck – it takes time to get accustomed to which string is which, but it will get easier!

 - Each note in the example below can be heard by clicking on it (the mouse arrow turns to a hand).

 - The lowest note is the one nearest the player on the left hand side.

-- Below is a document that shows the gauges we usually use on our koras.
+- Here is a document that shows the gauges of fishing line we usually use on our koras.
 There is no hard and fast rule, but this is a good starting point for many people.
+You can also buy a set of strings from us.
 The tension and therefore the gauge used is a matter for personal preference and experience.
-Note: we are starting to use 1.8mm diameter for the second note, the C and it would also be used on the extra B flat on a 22 string kora.

 Below is the tuning known as Silaba, which is similar to a Western Major scale.
 The intervals in true Silaba are subtly different.
 Another common tuning is Suarta (you will see various spellings) where the 4th in the scale is sharpened, so in the example below all the B flats would become naturals.